Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 159:
 - By ML500.
-- Design based on Boomlings that change colours (They look like the french one).
+- Remake based on a Boomling named Borro, changes colors each move.

 cube 161:
 - By JustHyperCL.
-- Collab with AngelozDD.
+- This cube references the popular youtuber ToshDeluxe.

 cube 162:
 - By JustHyperCL.